nicola-laurel-willis/file-size-visualisation/README.md

 # Good technologies for creating visualisations that zoom

-d3.js seems like a great solution.
-I discovered it part way through working on this project, but I wanted to continue without it for now because I wanted to be able to show off the hard work I'd put in to try to figure out how to do it on my own!
+d3.js seems perfect for something like this.
+I discovered it part way through working on this project, but I wanted to continue without it for now because I wanted to be able to show off the hard work I'd put in to try to figure out how to do it on my own.

 Here is a good example of an infinite zoomable SVG grid pattern made using d3: https://observablehq.com/@martin-pi/zoomable-pannable-svg-grid-patterns

+Here is a Javascript library for zooming and panning on SVGs: https://github.com/bumbu/svg-pan-zoom